SF-24/MineshaftAPI/README.md

 *This is just a to-do list featuring my current ideas*<br>
 *List elements in italic will definitely be added*

 - *[important!]
-Completing the README file and adding all events, parameters, etc.*
+Completing the README file and adding all documentation*
 - *[important!]
 Working armour support*
 - *More configuration: item rarities, etc.*
 - *Extendable weapons (lightsaber creation, etc.)*